Acellera/htmd/doc/source/tutorials/simulation/01-acemd-md.md

 from acellera_docs_theme.molstar import show3d
 ```

-## Step 1 - Get a built, solvated, ionised system
+## Step 1: Get a built, solvated, ionised system

-For this tutorial we reuse a Trp-cage (1L2Y) system that the {doc}`canonical protein build <../system-prep/01-protein>` already produced - load → segment → prepare → solvate → AMBER build with ionisation.
-ACEMD doesn't care which builder produced the files - an AMBER `structure.prmtop` + `structure.pdb` pair, a CHARMM PSF + coords, or an OpenMM XML force field all work as inputs.
-We solvate and ionise here because for explicit-solvent runs you'll usually want both - implicit-solvent runs (`gbsa=True` on the build) are also supported if you want to skip the water box.
+For this tutorial we reuse a Trp-cage (1L2Y) system that the {doc}`canonical protein build <../system-prep/01-protein>` already produced: load → segment → prepare → solvate → AMBER build with ionisation.
+ACEMD doesn't care which builder produced the files: an AMBER `structure.prmtop` + `structure.pdb` pair, a CHARMM PSF + coords, or an OpenMM XML force field all work as inputs.
+We solvate and ionise here because for explicit-solvent runs you'll usually want both; implicit-solvent runs (`gbsa=True` on the build) are also supported if you want to skip the water box.

 ```python
 mol = Molecule("1L2Y")